180D-FW-2021/Team1/README.md

 Directory: `speech`

+## Communications
+Communication interface for the two Raspberry Pis and laptop to talk to one another and the TV.
+Uses MQTT publisher/subscriber model.

+Directory: `comms`

 ## GUI
 Graphical user interface created with TKinter to help the user orient themselves with the product.
 Includes video tutorials of how to use the product.